6 Important Tips On How To Prevent Preterm Birth

 Know Your Symptoms

-- A constant backache even if it dull and bearable
+- A constant backache even if it dull and bearable.

-- Belly cramps accompanied by diarrhea or without diarrhea
+- Belly cramps accompanied by diarrhea.

-- Frequent contractions where you feel like your belly tightens like a fist
+- Frequent contractions where you feel like your belly tightens like a fist.

-- Your water breaks
+- Your water breaks.

-If you experience any of the above symptoms before your 37 weeks of pregnancy, or if you have a doubt you’re having a preterm labor, call your doctor immediately.
+If you experience any of the above symptoms before your 37 weeks of pregnancy, or if you doubt you’re having a preterm labor, call your doctor immediately.
 Sometimes, you may not experience all of these symptoms and may notice only one or a few.
 Discuss with your doctor even if you notice any one of these symptoms.

 References [ + ]

-|1.||↑||Cnattingius, Sven, Eduardo Villamor, Stefan Johansson, Anna-Karin Edstedt Bonamy, Martina Persson, Anna-Karin Wikström, and Fredrik Granath.
+|10.||↑||Cnattingius, Sven, Eduardo Villamor, Stefan Johansson, Anna-Karin Edstedt Bonamy, Martina Persson, Anna-Karin Wikström, and Fredrik Granath.
 “Maternal obesity and risk of preterm delivery.”
 Jama 309, no. 22 (2013): 2362-2370.|

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.